Chuck Schuldiner: Musical career

 Death's breakthrough album, Human saw the band evolving to a more technical and progressive style, in which Schuldiner displayed his guitar skills more than ever.
-He continued in this style (and continued the success of the band) with 1993's Individual Thought Patterns, 1995's Symbolic.
+He continued in this style (and continued the success of the band) with 1993's Individual Thought Patterns and 1995's Symbolic.
 He announced the following year that he had broken up Death and would focus on his new progressive metal band, Control Denied.

 Schuldiner also played guitar in the supergroup Voodoocult on the album Jesus Killing Machine in 1994 and played a guest solo on Naphobia's 1995 release, Of Hell on the track "As Ancients Evolve" as a favor to the band's bassist at the time who was a friend of Schuldiner's.
 Schuldiner played lead guitar on a tribute track to Randy Rhoads called Hardly A Day Goes By with his Control Denied bandmates Chris Williams on drums, and Scott Clendenin on bass, as well as Craig Sease on vocals.

 He secured a record deal with Nuclear Blast in 1997, but the label required that he release another Death album before Control Denied.
 As a result, The Sound of Perseverance was released in 1998, followed by the Control Denied album The Fragile Art of Existence the next year.
 Control Denied also had other players from the latest Death album but featured Tim Aymar, a melodic metal vocalist, as well as DiGiorgio.
 In a 1999 interview, Schuldiner spoke about why he didn't sing on the Control Denied album The Fragile Art of Existence "...these vocals are all I ever wanted to do in Death but couldn't.
 I've had this dream of recording like that for years, and it seems like a dream come true.
 Tim Aymar is an amazing singer and this is the main difference."

-Schuldiner was also asked to be one of the many guest vocalists on Dave Grohl's 2001 Probot.
-Grohl, Napalm Death, Ozzy Osbourne, and Anthrax all increased efforts to raise funds for Schuldiner's medical bills.
+Schuldiner was also asked to be one of the many guest vocalists on Dave Grohl's 2001 Probot, but was unable to participate due to poor health.
+Grohl, Napalm Death, Ozzy Osbourne, and Anthrax all raised funds for Schuldiner's medical bills.